fxnoob/image-to-text-pro/README.md

-# Image to Text pro chrome extension
+# Image to Text OCR chrome extension

 ### Extract Text from an Image on any webpage.